imor/mini-lsm/mini-lsm-book/src/01-block.md

 -------------------------------
 ```

 The footer of the block will be as above.
-Each of the number is stored as `u16`.
+Each number is stored as `u16`.

 The block has a size limit, which is `target_size`.
 Unless the first key-value pair exceeds the target block size, you
 should ensure that the encoded block size is always less than or equal to `target_size`.